wp-plugins/formidable/readme.txt

 2. Activate the plugin through the 'Plugins' menu
 3. Go to the Formidable 'Settings' menu to select a front-end preview page.
 4. Create a new custom form or use the existing Contact Form template.
 5. Use shortcode [formidable id=x] in pages, posts, or text widgets.
-(Requires WordPress version 2.8)
+(Requires WordPress version 2.8 or higher)

 == Screenshots ==
 1. List forms.